-Conference calls are an important part of corporate business life, however, they have many pitfalls and too often become time wasting hazards.
+Conference calls are an important part of corporate business life, however, they can have many pitfalls and too often become time wasting hazards.
 At Unite, we’re all too familiar with conference call woes.
 Here are a few tips to keep your team’s conference calls productive:

-Familiarize yourself with the services of your conferencing system
+Familiarize yourself with conferencing system services

-Ensure someone takes charge
+Ensure someone takes charge of the conference call

-Keep it short and simple
+Keep conference calls short and simple

 Summarize the call and follow up with assigned actionables